Santosh-GS/programming-notes/python_style_guide_basics.md

   `if not foo is x:` (equivalent to `not (foo is x)` but not `(not foo) is x`)
   both are equivalent but prefer the former one as `is not` kinda acts like a single operator
   <br>
-* Except a specific exception instead of empty except error in `try-except` statements
+* Always catch specific exceptions in `try-except` statements rather than using an empty except clause
   <br>
 * `if foo.startswith("bar"):`  (Preferred)
   `if foo[:3] == "bar":`